BDZ (song)

 "BDZ" (an abbreviation for "bulldozer") is a song recorded by South Korean girl group Twice.
-Written and composed by J. Y. Park, it was released by Warner Music Japan on September 12, 2018, as a digital single from their first Japanese studio album of the same name.
+Written and composed by J. Y. Park, it was released by Warner Music Japan on August 17, 2018, as a digital single from Twice's first Japanese studio album of the same name.

-Background and release
+Release and promotion

-The song was pre-released as a digital single on August 17, 2018, along with its accompanying music video, and was officially released on September 12 by Warner Music Japan.
+The song was pre-released as a digital single on August 17, 2018, along with an accompanying music video directed by Naive Creative Production, the team behind most of Twice's previous music videos.
+The song was officially released with the album of the same name on September 12.